hilaryosborne/wordpress/README.md

 # WordPress Boilerplate
 ## ACF Pro + Webpack + SCSS + BootStrap 4 + Composer + Docker

-### This project has been moved to https://github.com/sackrin/fusion-wp and is no longer maintained
+### PLEASE NOTE!
+This project is no longer maintained and has been moved to https://github.com/sackrin/boilerplate

 This project aims to provide a simple to use boilerplate for WordPress by bringing in multiple modern web technologies for client side, server side and hosting.
 This project approaches WordPress from a professional development perspective and is aimed at developers.
 It is not intended to be used by non developers or people new to WordPress.
 It is designed to create a philosophy for modern WordPress development using NodeJS, composer, docker and be continuous integration ready.